 A provider may request that a specific issue be re-evaluated by Buckeye.
 An administrative claim appeal should be submitted in writing, within 180 days of the adverse finding and clearly marked "APPEAL" on the letter.
-Included in the letter should be why the claim or issue merits reconsideration, a copy of the EOP and if applicable, the provider should also include medical records, chart notes and/or other pertinent information to support the request for reconsideration.
-Please do not send a copy of the disputed claim.
+Included in the letter should be why the claim or issue merits reconsideration, a copy of both the claim in question and the EOP.
+If applicable, the provider should also include medical records, chart notes and/or other pertinent information to support the request for reconsideration.
 Administrative claim appeals should be submitted to: